The Watermelon Operator

 Note that the conversion in the opposite direction is not possible!
 With intra-task concurrency, we can borrow from the parent stack frame.
 So it is not a problem to restrict that to only allow 'static futures into the channel.
 In a sense, in the above example we return the future up the stack, which explains why it cant borrow locals from our stack frame.

-With multi-task concurrency though, we start we static futures.
+With multi-task concurrency though, we start with static futures.
 To let them borrow any stack data requires unsafe.

 Note also that the above set of operators, join, join_all, concurrently is orthogonal to parallelism.
 Alongside those operators, there could exist pjoin, pjoin_all and pconcurrently with the Send bounds, such that you could mix and match parallel and single-core concurrency.